lambert/TTO/docs/homebrewing/blog/20220403/README.md

-# Hop growing experimet @ April 3rd, 2022.
+# Hop growing experiment @ April 3rd, 2022.

 Started a hop growing experiment in some large tubs.